 Over the years we have developed cultural competence working with Aboriginal Australians.
 We successfully supported a number of Multifunctional Aboriginal Children’s Services (MACS).
 This included delivering the Jobs Education and Training Child Care Resource Worker Program (JET/CCRW) for Aboriginal Australians and providing culturally appropriate early education and care services for Aboriginal families.

 Karri Hillier commenced as CEO in 2008 and began the journey of diversifying into other service areas and locations.
 The same year our Spirit, Code of Ethics and Philosophy Statement were created.

 In 2010 we won our first community services project in the Northern Territory with the Wadeye Children and Family Centre.
-The same year our Registered Training Organisation (RTO) was launched.
-The RTO offered training, education and nationally recognised qualifications such as the Certificate III and Diploma in Childhood Education and Care.
+We also launched our Registered Training Organisation (RTO).
+The RTO offered training in a Certificate III and Diploma of Early Childhood Education and Care.

 CSSU rebranded and blossomed into One Tree Community Services in 2015.
-We used the symbol of the tree to represent our organisation – branching out to assist the many diverse communities, whilst valuing the importance of their historical roots as well as our own.
+We used the symbol of the tree to represent our organisation, branching out to assist the many diverse communities, whilst valuing the importance of their historical roots as well as our own.

 In 2016 One Tree branched out into Victoria operating two long daycare services.